Alexandria Ocasio-Cortez Slammed With Third Ethics Complaint

 The filing comes in the midst of a busy week for the passionate lawmaker.

-As covered by The Inquisitr, she was recently the target of negative chants at a Trump rally last week, in which the crowd chanted “AOC sucks.”
+As covered by The Inquisitr, the congresswoman was recently the target of negative chants at a rally for President Donald Trump last week, in which the crowd chanted “AOC sucks.”
 Ocasio-Cortez responded to the chants by saying that Trump needs “a woman to vilify.”

-Ocasio-Cortez also faced criticism after claiming on a night hall event with MSNBC host Chris Hayes that the 22nd amendment was passed by Congress to stop President Roosevelt from being reelected to a fifth term.
-The 22nd amendment was passed two years after Roosevelt’s death.
+Ocasio-Cortez also faced criticism after claiming on a night hall event with MSNBC host Chris Hayes that the 22nd amendment was passed by Congress to stop President Franklin D. Roosevelt from being reelected to a fifth term.
+The 22nd amendment was passed two years after Roosevelt’s death in 1945.

 This is not the first time Backer has filed a complaint against the 29-year-old.
 In February, he alleged that Ocasio-Cortez improperly gave boyfriend Riley Roberts an official government email address.
 The congresswoman fired back, saying that many spouses received government emails in order to access work calendars.